 - Measures related to categories required by the Department.
-Measure must use objective quality indicators; - Interventions designed to achieve improvement in the access to and quality of care; - Evaluation of the effectiveness of the intervention; and - Planning and initiation of activities for increasing or sustaining improvement.
+Measure must use objective quality indicators; - Interventions designed to achieve improvement in the quality, timeliness, and access to health care services;

+- Evaluation of the effectiveness of the intervention; and - Planning and initiation of activities for increasing or sustaining improvement.